 Stroke – A sudden blood clot in the carotid artery can interrupt blood flow to the brain, causing a stroke.
 Fragments of cholesterol plaque in the carotid artery can also travel to the brain to cause a stroke.

-Carotid artery aneurysm : A weak area of the carotid artery allows part of the artery to bulge out with each heartbeat.
-Aneurysms pose a risk of rupture, which could lead to a stroke or serious bleeding.
+Carotid artery aneurysm: A weak area of the carotid artery allows part of the artery to bulge with each heartbeat—aneurysms risk rupture, leading to a stroke or severe bleeding.

-Carotid artery atherosclerosis : Cholesterol plaque can slowly build up on the wall of the carotid artery over decades.
-The growing plaque can eventually narrow the carotid artery, known as stenosis, and can lead to a stroke.
+Carotid artery atherosclerosis: Cholesterol plaque can slowly build up on the wall of the carotid artery over decades.
+The growing plaque can eventually narrow the carotid artery, known as stenosis, and lead to a stroke.

 The brachial artery

-The carotid arteries reflect aortic pulsations more accurately, but in patients with carotid obstruction, sprains, or chills, they are not adequate.
+The carotid arteries reflect aortic pulsations more accurately, but they are not adequate in patients with carotid obstruction, sprains, or chills.
 If so, assess the pulse in the brachial artery, applying the techniques to determine amplitude and contour.